-Here's the current list.
+Here's the list for 2021.
+Not much is new, these are mostly tried and true varieties that grow well in most North Idaho locations.
 There's something for everybody.
-These are varieties that should produce well for you in the fickle climate of North Idaho.
 If you are new to growing tomatoes, I recommend getting a plant or two from both early and late varieties.
 Cherry tomatoes are always productive and delicious.
-Hybrids like 4th of July are early and dependable.
+Hybrids like 4th of July and Early Girl are early and dependable.
 Some of the Heirlooms are early, such as Bloody Butcher and Early Red Chief.
 They are prolific bearers and taste great.
 Later heirlooms like Cherokee Purple are worth waiting for.
 We make a point of growing only tasty tomatoes, no insipid extra early types! (one exception may be Oregon Spring, which we grow for the "seedless" folks)

 Peppers and Chiles for 2021